‘I knew something was really wrong:’ Dog dies after eating bone

 Leinie's family just wants others to be warned.

-“We can`t bring her back but we can`t help other people to not lose their loved family members,” said Veda Moore.
+"We can't bring her back, but we can help other people to not lose their loved family members," said Veda Moore.

 The Food and Drug Administration does not have pre-market authority over pet treats and warns against giving pets bones from animals.
 As of 2017, it had nearly 70 reports of illnesses related to bone treats.